vjovanov/actormig/actor-migration.md

 The path that one chooses depends on the code base that needs to be migrated.
 Some use cases are harder to migrate than the others and thus sometimes it is easier to use a fork of the Scala Actors.
 Also, some projects might not require high performance of Akka and do not have a need to move away from Scala Actors.
-In the following list we present use cases that are harder to migrate and describe the difficulties.
-Users should compare their code base with these cases and assess weather it is better to migrate, or to make a fork of the Scala Actors.
+In the following list we present use cases that are harder to migrate and describe what are the difficulties.
+Users should compare their code base with these cases and assess weather it is better to migrate, or to stay with the Scala Actors.

 1. Nesting `react`/`reactWithin` calls - the message handling partial function needs to be expanded with additional constructs that will bring it closer to the Akka model.
 Although these changes can be